ODETTE SCHOOL OF BUSINESS: COURSES

 73-305.
 Statistical Quality Design and Control

 The course discusses some of the important statistical concepts and methods for quality design and improvement.
 Topics include: statistical process control, development and interpretation of different kinds of control charts for variable and attribute data, designs of experiment for product/process improvement.
 A software package may be required to simulate the operation of an actual process, and to illustrate the methodology.
-(Prerequisites: 73-202 (or equivalent))
+(Prerequisites: 73-102.)

 73-311.
 Introduction to Data Base Management